Dell-Networking/ansible-role-dellos-interface/README.md

 Dependencies
 ------------

-The dellos-interface role is built on modules included in the core Ansible code.
+The Dell-Networking.dellos-interface role is built on modules included in the core Ansible code.
 These modules were added in Ansible version 2.2.0.

 Example Playbook
 ----------------
-The following example uses the Dell-Networking.delllos-interface role to set up description, MTU, admin status, portmode, and switchport details for an interface.
+The following example uses the Dell-Networking.dellos-interface role to set up description, MTU, admin status, portmode, and switchport details for an interface.
 This example creates a ``hosts`` file with the switch, a corresponding ``host_vars`` file, and then a simple playbook that references the dellos-interface role.

 Sample ``hosts`` file: